ForestW70/Week-5-Workday-Scheduler/README.md

   - I wanted to create functionality where if a new day starts, the page will automatically clear all events and start you with a fresh sheet, but I was unsure how/where I could put this, and without the ability to test at certain times I didnt know how I could confirm that it works, so instead I opted to create a button that clears all events for when you want to start a new day.

   - Although the time displayed on the webpage is correct, it does not change until you refresh the page.
-I was unable to test if the classes will change when an hour has passed without refreshing the page, but my guess would be that it wont change until you refresh.
+Further testing required.

 #### Contribution information